pat-erl/1dv608-programming-project/README.md

 # 1dv608 - Programming Project.
-Strength Logger
+Result Logger

 ### By Patrik Erlandsson WP14

-* Public [server-link](http://strengthlogger.uphero.com/) for the application.
+* Public [server-link](http://resultlogger.com/) for the application.

-A simple logging-system for strength-training.
+A simple and easy-to-use web-application for logging training-results.
 Created in PHP.